iobroker-community-adapters/ioBroker.fronius/README.md

 ### **WORK IN PROGRESS**

--   (mcm1957) Reactivate deploy mechanism at github.
+-   (mcm1957) Deploy mechanism at github has been reactivated.

 ### 2.0.0 (2023-06-04)